 - Only LSAC or LSAC-member law schools can approve a fee waiver.
 Fee waivers cannot be granted by financial aid offices of undergraduate institutions, nonmember law schools, prelaw advisors, or any other individual or organization.

-- If you intend to register for the LSAT or CAS by paper, you must contact LSAC at 215.968.1001 to obtain a paper LSAC Registration Form.
+- If you intend to register for the LSAT or CAS by paper, you must contact LSAC at 215.968.1001 to obtain a paper LSAT Registration Form.

 Download the Canadian Fee Waiver Form and Instructions (PDF), or request a paper fee waiver packet from LSAC by calling 215.968.1001, from a Canadian law school admission office, or from a prelaw advisor.